cryspen/hacl-packages/Readme.md

 ## Algorithms

-The following tables gives an overview over the algorithms supported by HACL\*.
+The following tables gives an overview over the algorithms supported by the HACL packages.

 | Family               | Algorithm         | Support                                 |
 | -------------------- | ----------------- | --------------------------------------- |